The Garden Grazer

 For this recipe you will combine then bake in the oven:

-• Garlic cloves: Or substitute dried garlic powder if desired.
+• Fresh garlic cloves: Or substitute dried garlic powder if desired.

 • Black beans: Or substitute pinto beans or kidney beans.